atena86s/Geared-Scrolling/README.md

 So... have a crack and if you can resolve this little issue we'll be your friend forever.

+[Update] User mleibman gave us a tip which improved the performance and allowed us to enable this in Firefox and IE7+

 Would you like to know more?
 ----------------------------